 Some people also like to use the primary keyword in almost all their pictures.
 However, this is not helpful if your picture does not match your target keyword.

-One of the most important things you must consider when optimizing images for SEO is resizing them to fill the section depending on the layout of your page.
+Local SEO Agencies suggest that one of the most important things you must consider when optimizing images for SEO is resizing them to fill the section depending on the layout of your page.

 For instance, the dimension of a slideshow on a website is usually around 1200 x 500-800 px (width and height).
 Still, header images are around 1048 x 250 px.
 It is essential to resize your images using a suitable image resizer to overcome the difference.
 It would help yield better-looking web pages.